 Also referred to as “rental car coverage” or “transportation expense coverage,” rental reimbursement helps you pay for transportation expenses while your vehicle is being repaired in a covered insurance claim.
 It covers the cost of rental cars and/or alternate transportation such as bus fare, cab rides, or ridesharing costs.

-It’s important to know that rental reimbursement is an add-on (also known as an insurance rider) to existing coverage—it cannot live alone.
-Basically, you must have an auto policy to add a rental reimbursement rider.
 So, is it worth adding rental reimbursement to your auto policy?
 To help illustrate the ins and outs of the add-on, we’ll answer some common questions about rental reimbursement coverage.

 What is the advantage of rental reimbursement coverage?